officialYogesh/JobFitAI/docs/product_spec.md

 - **Cost ceiling:** shared Google AI by default; user API keys for enhanced access at their own cost.
 - **Latency:** p95 < 8 s on Gemini models (shared or personal access).
-- **Security:** No anonymous access; HTTPS; Firebase rules enforce per‑user data isolation.
+- **Security:** No anonymous access; HTTPS; Firebase Auth for authentication only, Next.js backend for all processing.

 ---

 ## 6 System Architecture (Excerpt)

-Frontend **Vercel (Next.js)** → Firebase Auth (Google) → Cloud Functions (Node 20 us‑east1) → Supabase pgvector & Firestore.
+Frontend **Vercel (Next.js)** → Firebase Auth (Google only) → Next.js API Routes → Supabase pgvector & database.

 ---

 ## 7 MVP Scope (Weeks 1–5)

-1. Google sign‑in flow
+1. Google sign‑in flow (Firebase Auth)
-2. Upload & parsing
+2. Upload & parsing (Next.js API routes)
-3. Fit score + rewritten summary + diff table
+3. Fit score + rewritten summary + diff table (Next.js backend)
-4. RAG grounding (shared Google AI + BYOK fallback)
+4. RAG grounding (shared Google AI + BYOK fallback via Next.js)
 5. GA4 basic events

 ---

 ## 8 About (Updated)

 JobFitAI is powered by large language models (LLMs), Retrieval-Augmented Generation (RAG), and cloud-based AI APIs.
 We do not use custom machine learning algorithms.
 Our platform provides instant, evidence-based feedback and actionable insights to help job seekers optimize their resumes for any job application, with a strong focus on privacy and user control.
+The entire backend is built with Next.js API routes for cost-effective and scalable processing.

 ---

 ## 9 Roadmap

-- **June:** MVP launch
+- **June:** MVP launch with Next.js full-stack architecture